rutviklhase/headout/README.md

 **Potential-Failure:** a) The Git repo you're trying to clone does not exist.
 b) The directory in which the repo will be cloned already exists.
+**Solution**: The Potential-Failure b) is irrelevant here as when the application is deployed, it starts up on a fresh new container.

 ## Task 2-
  The Python Script (mainscript.py) then starts the server by executing "project.js" which comes from the new newly cloned repository.
+This server listens on the localhost:9000 inside the Container.

 ## Task 3-
-I have created a Dockerfile in order to build a custom Docker Image.This Image grabs the latest version of base node image from Docker Hub and then installs Python and pip.
+I have created a Dockerfile in order to build a custom Docker Image.
+This Image grabs the latest version of base node image from Docker Hub and then installs Python and pip.
 After installing the prerequisites, "mainscript.py" is ran, which performs Task 1 and Task 2 inside the Container.
+The client port 9000 is also mapped to the host port 9000 of the EC2 Instance using `-p 9000:9000` when running the docker Container.
+This ensures that the inbound Traffic towards our EC2 instance's 9000 port is routed towards the Container's Client Port 9000.
+**Potential-Failure:** The docker Container is ran using `--name headout-container`.
+If a Container with same name is already present, an error will be thrown.
+**Solution:** Before the Container is ran, `docker stop headout-container` and `docker container prune -f` commands are used in order to make sure that there is no preexisting container with the same name inside our EC2 instance.

 ## Task 4-
 Both of the repositories have workflow files which automate certain tasks.